Coronavirus spreads for first time in U.S., CDC says

 "We understand that this may be concerning, but based on what we know now, our assessment remains that the immediate risk to the American public is low," Dr. Robert Redfield, director of the CDC, said during a call with reporters.

 The couple lives in Chicago.
-The wife had been caring for her father in Wuhan, China, earlier this month.
-Wuhan continues to be the epicenter of the outbreak that's now sickened upward of 8,000 people.
-At least 170 people have died, all in China.
-The woman's husband had not traveled to China.
+The husband had not traveled to China recently, but his wife had in December to care for her father in Wuhan, which continues to be the epicenter of the outbreak.

+By Thursday evening, nearly 9,000 cases had been diagnosed in China, and more than 200 people had died.
+The grim numbers are expected to rise again Friday.

 Full coverage of the coronavirus outbreak

-Six people have now been diagnosed with the new coronavirus in the U.S., two each in Illinois and California, and one each in Arizona and Washington state.
+In the U.S., six people have now been diagnosed with the new coronavirus, two each in Illinois and California, and one each in Arizona and Washington state.

 Infectious disease experts said that news of the spread in the U.S. was not unexpected.